-My friend Rameet and I hired a self driven car from Hertz Australia.
-Three other friends – Som, Priya and Swapnil, were joining us in this car (which we adorably referred to as Car 2).
-The rest of them (including Sree) was in Car 1 which was driven by the other friend Amit.
+Another friend and I hired a self driven car.
+Three other friends were joining us in this car (which we adorably referred to as Car 2).
+The rest of them (including the friend who asked me about this trip) was in Car 1 which was driven by a group member.

 We all knew it was a challenging weekend.
-The plan was that after work on a Friday evening, we (Rameet and I) had to drive ~450 kilometres to a town called Jindabyne.
+The plan was that after work on a Friday evening, we would drive around 450 kilometres to a town called Jindabyne.
 The next day (Saturday) start out early and hike the summit and return.
-Drive back to Sydney on Sunday.
-A total of ~900 kilometres of drive and 22 kilometres of hike in a weekend.
+And then drive back to Sydney on Sunday.
+A total drive of approximately 900 kilometres and 22 kilometres of hike over a weekend.
 We all were up for the challenge.

 Tip: If you are planning for a long hike, make sure you take a day off either on a Monday or on a Friday or do it over a long weekend.
 Three days is a must to be comfortable.